Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Responsive

 You gain access to the First Aid reaction.
-After another allied creature within 30 feet of you is hit by an attack, you may use this reaction.
+After another allied creature within 6 tiles of you is hit by an attack, you may use this reaction.
 When you do, you may use any major or minor action that does not cost essence and applies a boon to the creature that was hit.

 ### Stable